 Glass Uplighter Pendant Lamp

-Materials: Glass, frosted on one side.
-White painted brass, some metal, aluminium and plastic parts.
-Metal wire, fabric wrapped electric wire.
+Materials: Glass mushroom style lampshade, frosted on one side.
+Big curved disc.
+White painted brass curved rods and parts.
+Some metal, aluminium and plastic parts.
+Steel wire.
+Fabric wrapped electric wire.
+Porcelain socket.

 Cord Length: 150 cm / 59.05”

 Height: 47 cm / 18.50”

 Width: ∅ 63 cm / 24.80”

 Electricity: 1 halogen double ended light bulb R7S – J Type T3.
 1 x 300 watt maximum.
 110/220 volt.